madetech/nhs-virtual-visit/docs/development/README.md

 #### Setup the database with docker

-Run `sudo docker-compose up -d` to create the container.
+Run `docker-compose up -d` to create the container.

 Add `DATABASE_URL=postgresql://postgres:postgres@localhost/nhs-virtual-visit-dev` to your `.env` file.